LarryIVC/LarryIVC/README.md

 - ⚡ Fun fact: ...
 -->

-I'm currently working on Microverse
+I'm currently working on Microverse.
-I'm currently learning Git and GitHub
+I'm currently learning Git and GitHub.
-I'm looking to collaborate on developing isues
+I'm looking to collaborate on developing isues.
-I'm looking for help with solve technological isues Ask me about VBA
+I'm looking for help with solve technological isues.
+Ask me about VBA.
 How to reach me: larry_villegas@hotmail.com

-Fun, happy, enthusiastic, collaborator
+Fun, happy, enthusiastic, collaborator.
 I like a play video games on my free time.